Yanbo-Zhu/Terraform/98_Terraform_Cloud_Terraform_Enterprise/98_01_Terraform_cloud/98_01_01_TerraformCloud_基础.md

 In a Terraform Cloud workspace linked to a version control repository, speculative plan runs start automatically when you merge or commit changes to version control.

-It is true because Terraform Cloud can monitor the linked version control repository for changes and automatically trigger a speculative plan run into response to each commit or merge.
+It is true because Terraform Cloud can monitor the linked version control repository for changes and automatically ==trigger a speculative plan run into response to each commit or merge==.
 This allows users to quickly see the expected changes that would result from the proposed change, without actually applying those changes.
 Speculative plan runs can be a useful tool for catching errors early in the development process and avoiding potentially costly mistakes.

 Whether to perform speculative plans on pull requests to the connected repository, to assist in reviewing proposed changes.
 Automatic speculativ plans are enabled by default, but you can disable them for any workspace.